Understanding Tear Trough Fillers Side Effects: Common and Rare

 7. Asymmetry

 Asymmetrical results are not common but are possible tear trough filler side effects.
-This can occur if the filler does not disperse evenly under the skin or body absorbs it unevenly.
+This can occur if the filler does not disperse evenly under the skin or the body absorbs it unevenly.
 Asymmetry can be corrected with further treatment or by your doctor adjusting the treatment.

 8. Allergy